Quality Assurance: An Overview of Life in Bermuda

 There’s a thriving local community enjoying a safe and relaxed way of life on the island, where a typical workday is bordered with the out of the ordinary – a smooth commute along the stunning South Shore, board meetings aboard a catamaran and a happy hour paddleboard session, all before dinner.
 Boasting beauty and brains, it has a strong financial sector, beautiful pink-sand beaches, colourful architecture, high-class restaurants and excellent leisure facilities.

-If you’re in the market for a new point of view, Bermuda has some fantastic properties available from the classic vernacular to the more modern development, often linked to hotels.
+If you’re in the market for a new point of view, Bermuda has some fantastic properties available, from the classic vernacular to more modern developments, often linked to hotels.
 Local real estate firms have a diverse clientele, including trustees, domestic and international buyers.
 Up to two properties valued above approximately $3,000,000 can be acquired by non-Bermudians – with the opportunity for high rental income.

 Bermuda has a high standard of living, with costs comparable to cities such as New York and London.
 Phone, internet and cable TV bills might be higher, but the service you receive is usually better.
-While the supermarkets may seem pricey, their ou’ll find eating out often equates to eating as the supermarkets is also pricey when compared with the UK, Europe and the US.
-The average monthly gym membership costs $150 per person.
+Compared to the UK, Europe and the US, supermarkets may seem pricey; eating at our phenomenal restaurants can often prove just as economical.
+The average monthly gym membership costs $150 per person, but free amenities like the Bermuda Railway Trail – and perfect year-round weather – make it easy to work out anywhere.

-With everything you need within the one square mile, you can talk to Tokyo at breakfast, enjoy a lunch meeting overlooking Hamilton Harbour, get back in the boardroom at your Waterfront HQ, and squeeze in a sunset cruise before addressing any business with your West Coast associates.
+With everything you need within one square mile in City of Hamilton, you can talk to Tokyo at breakfast, enjoy a lunch meeting overlooking Hamilton Harbour, get back in the boardroom at your waterfront HQ and squeeze in a sunset cruise before addressing any business with your West Coast associates.

 The island’s lush fairways lure many a golfer to the tee, but Bermuda is world-famous for its turquoise waters, coral reefs, subterranean caves, limitless snorkelling and abundant marine life.
 If that’s not enough to keep you busy, the island is renowned for its international events and has excellent facilities for every sport from tennis to hockey and rugby to football.